 Here are tips for setting boundaries:

-- Don’t compromise on your boundaries: it is important to stick to your boundaries, both for your own integrity and to help others understand the importance of your boundaries.
+- Don’t compromise on your boundaries: It is important to stick to your boundaries, both for your own integrity and to help others understand the importance of your boundaries.
 If you adjust them over time, communicate this clearly as well.

-Here are seven tips for healthy communication:
+Here are tips for helping someone with BPD through communication:

-- Use “I” statements: rather than saying things like “You made me feel,” or “You always do,” use the general formula of “I feel X when X.” For example, “I feel frustrated and disregarded when we make plans and you arrive late.”
+- Use “I” statements: Rather than saying things like “You made me feel,” or “You always do,” use the general formula of, “I feel X when X.” For example, “I feel frustrated and disregarded when we make plans and you arrive late.”

-- Wait to cool down before launching into an argument: instead of discussing something while angry, take time to calm yourself so that you can navigate the conversation mindfully
+- Take a step away to cool down: Be mindful of discussing something while angry.
+Take time to calm yourself so that you can navigate the conversation mindfully.

-- Don’t make character attacks: you can point out that someone’s behavior is selfish or unkind, but calling the person selfish or unkind is an attack on their character and personhood.
+- Don’t make character attacks: You can point out that someone’s behavior is selfish or unkind, but calling the person selfish or unkind is an attack on their character and personhood.

 Make Sure You’re Caring For Yourself, Too